IntelPython/dpbench/README.md

 This repository contains a set of benchmarks that are used for evaluating the performance Numba's JIT compilation functionality for Intel GPUs.
 The repository is structured as follows.
 * __numba__ : Contains Numba implementations of the benchmarks.
 Each benchmark directory contains two sub-directories - CPU and GPU.
 These sub-directories contain the CPU and GPU Numba implementations of the benchmark, respectively.
-* __native__ : Contains C++/OpenMP/OpenCL implementations of the benchmarks.
-The CPU implementations (in CPU sub-directory) use OpenMP.
-The GPU implementations use OpenMP offload or OpenCL
+* __native__ : Contains C++/OpenMP implementations of the benchmarks.
+The CPU implementations (in CPU sub-directory) use OpenMP parallel semantics.
+The GPU implementations use OpenMP offload
+* __native_dpcpp__ : Contains DPC++ implementations of the benchmarks.
+* __dpnp__ : Contains dpnp implementations for a subset of the benchmarks

 In addition to the implementations, this repository contains a set of Python scripts to exercise the implementations.
 These Python scripts provide mechanisms to the user to build and run benchmark programs.
 The Python scripts can plot bar graphs showing the performance throughput of the benchmarks for the executed implmentations.

 The primary interface to running the benchmarks is `automate_run.py` script.
 It accepts the following options:
 * _-r, --run_ : "execute" the benchmark/s or "plot" performance data to generate graphs (Default: "all" if option unspecified.
 Runs both)
 * _-ws_ : name/s of benchmark/s to execute or "all" to execute every benchmark (Default: "all" if option unspecified)
-* _-i, --impl_ : execute "native" or "numba" implementation (Default: "all" if option unspecified.
+* _-i, --impl_ : execute "native" or "numba" or "dpnp" or "native_dpcpp" implementation (Default: "all" if option unspecified.
 Runs both implementations)
+* _-k_ : execute dppy.kernel implementation if available.
+This option can be used only if "-i" is set to "numba"
 * _-p, --platform_ : execute "cpu" or "gpu" implementation (Default: "all" if option unspecified.
 Runs both)
 * _-a, --analysis_ : selects the type of execution.
 Currently we support four analysis options. "test" runs the benchmark with the smallest input and is suitable for testing the functionality of the benchmark. "perf" runs the benchmark on varying inputs and generates performance data. "vtune" and "advisor" run the benchmark with Intel VTune and Intel Advisor profiling to tools